 - Check what data each vendor stores and who can export it.

-13. Incident Response Plan (Simple but Effective)
+14. Incident Response Plan (simple but executable)

-- Decision owner: who leads during an incident.
+- Decision owner: who leads.

 - Contacts: IT provider, cloud provider, bank, insurer, legal, key vendors.